finnito/Science/content/9scie/energy-for-life/markdown/digestion-and-disease.md

 ## Starter

-1. Name a machine that transforms gravitational potential energy to chemical energy
+1. Name a machine that transforms gravitational potential energy to electrical energy
 2. What is the chemical element, __K__, and what food is a good source of it?
 3. What vitamin is used in building eyes?